Nanoparticles In Acne Care Products

 Antibacterial Side Effects Gone Wrong

 The major issue with zinc oxide nanoparticles is that they are too potently antimicrobial.
 The ability to fight bacteria would seem like a good thing.
-After all, zinc fights acne bacteria.
+After all, zinc fights acne bacteria4.
 The problem is that zinc oxide nanoparticles also kill useful bacteria on the face, and when they are rinsed off during swimming or in the shower, they get into the water supply and kill the plankton and algae that feed fish.
 The problem is serious enough that one country in the European Union, Sweden, has banned sunscreens that contain these ingredients.
-No US government body restricts the use of nanoparticles in sunscreens or other skin products, but manufacturers in the United States are voluntarily not using them until environmental studies have been completed.
+No US government body restricts the use of nanoparticles in sunscreens or other skin products, but manufacturers in the United States are voluntarily not using them until studies have been completed on the products’ effects on the environment5.

 But nanoparticles may also have adverse effects on the human body.
 Nanoparticles smaller than 13 nanometers in diameter are absorbed through the skin.
 They don’t get very far, just to the lower layers of the skin.